entmike/sap_bi_docker/4.3/README.md

 # Other Comments

-- This will build a ridiculously huge 30.8 GB image.
+- This will build a huge 23 GB image.
 If somebody better at Docker builds than me can think of a way to reduce the footprint, reach out to me!
+I've shaved off 7GB by using a multistage Docker build to shed the install media, but I feel like it could get smaller somehow.